AKSW/QuitEval/README.md

     DELETE WHERE
     { GRAPH <urn:bsbm> { %Offer% ?p ?o } }

+This can be done by changing to the bsbm directory and running

+    patch -p1 < <quit-eval directory>/bsbm-queries.patch

-TODO: we should check if this is realy needed, or if we can correctly evaluate the URL parameter sent by the testdriver
+TODO: we should check if this is really needed, or if we can correctly evaluate the URL parameter sent by the testdriver

 ## Setup data and monitor execution